Skip to main content

 Older people tend to be less optimistic.
 The world population is aging and declining everywhere except Africa and the Middle East as life expectancy improves and birth rates fall.
 Population decline and aging will become worldwide unless birth rates increase.
 Age-related pessimism reduces the quality of life and increases the risk of disease and death in older persons.
 Pessimistic older adults may influence younger people through their negativity.

 Many of us have tragically lost loved ones to COVID-19.
-Life today is challenging with many unknowns.
-But we forget that life has always been challenging, always will be, and yesterday’s challenges were much more severe.
+Life today is challenging, with many unknowns.
+But we forget that life has always been challenging and always will be, and yesterday’s challenges were much more severe.

 Compare today to 1914 through 1963.
 World War I killed 20 million people.
 As it ended, the Spanish Flu pandemic spread worldwide, causing a higher percentage of deaths in the population than COVID-19 today.
 The Spanish Flu killed young and healthy people like my twenty-eight-year-old grandfather.
 People were defenseless against the Spanish Flu, unlike the COVID-19 pandemic’s vaccines, therapeutics, and modern healthcare systems.
 Spanish Flu survivors faced the Great Depression less than a decade later with historic unemployment, shortages, suffering, death, and loss of hope.
 World War II and 70 to 85 million deaths immediately followed the Great Depression.
 The Cold War followed WWII when human extinction from nuclear war came very close from 1949 until the Cuban Missile Crisis of 1963.